rzr/webthing-node/docs/README.md

 * Add thing URL adapter
 * Deploy iotjs on supported devices
 * Run webthing example on target device
-* Add thing by URL from gateway's UI.
+* Add thing by URL from gateway's UI ($ip:$port conventionally 8888 if 80 not usable)

 See next chapters for details.